 This protocol is based on improving nitrogen fertilizer efficiency, putting more in the crop and less in the air as nitrous oxide, a potent greenhouse gas.
-It uses the 4R system: right source, right rate, right time, and right place.
-The carbon harvest is variable, depending on crop yield versus nitrogen applied, the degree of nitrogen management, and the improvement over a three year record of previous yields.
-Fertilizer savings or yield advantages may result in addition to the carbon payment, plus the bonus of accurate agronomic records.
-Crops do not need to be direct seeded, but if so Conservation Cropping carbon payments may also be collected off the same field.
-This protocol has been approved for some years but has been difficult to use, largely because of the complexity and the measurements and proofs required.
+It uses the 4R principle: right source, right rate, right time, and right place.
+It looks like the carbon 'harvest' would be variable, depending on nitrogen management.
+Fertilizer savings or yield advantages may result in addition to the carbon payment.
+Crops do not need to be direct seeded, but if so Conservation Cropping carbon payments may also be collected off the same field, 'stacking' the income from both.
+This protocol has been approved for some years but has never become operational, largely because of the complexity and the measurements/proofs required.